Closing the U.S. gender wage gap requires understanding its heterogeneity: Supplementary Materials and Methods

-with $(\gamma_m, \gamma_f)$ being the coefficients obtained from the regressions performed separately for the subset of men ($m$) and women ($f$) and $\overline{x}_f$ being the matrix collecting the mean values of the initial set of observable characteristics $x_i$ of women. \end{remark}
+with $(\gamma_m, \gamma_f)$ being the coefficients obtained from the regressions performed separately for the subset of men ($m$) and women ($f$), $n_f=\sum_i^{n} \text{gender}_i$ being the number of female observations, and $\overline{z}_f$ being the matrix collecting the mean values of the interacted initial observable characteristics of women, $x_i$. \end{remark}